 At my current institution, our office has developed a culture around the Gallup Strengths model.
 We have each taken the Gallup Strengths test and showcased to our colleagues how our strengths are demonstrated in the workplace.
 This has allowed us a unique opportunity to see which personality type would be best suited for completing a task and who to go to if we are struggling with the necessary skill set to complete a project.

 My top five strengths include:

 Having the ability to quantify our personality strengths in our office has been a wonderful benefit to everyone and has helped us better understand ourselves at the same time.
 These are the ways that my strengths manifest:

-- Activator – I am a solution oriented person who thrives in a challenge and seeks to find the most efficient and effectual outcome possible.
-The Activator trait has me hitting the ground running when large projects arise and seeks to put my leadership skills to work.
-Activators are able to make decisions confidently because they have taken the time to evaluate the necessary precursors and anticipate potential pitfalls.
+- Activator – I am a solution-oriented person who thrives in a challenge and seeks to find the most efficient and effective outcome possible.
+The Activator trait has me hitting the ground running when large projects arise and seeking to put my leadership skills to work.
+Activators can make decisions confidently because they have taken the time to evaluate the necessary precursors and anticipate potential pitfalls.

 - Strategic – All that data collection has to lead somewhere and this is where it finds its use.
-People with this strength are able to provide thorough explanations or develop procedure manuals, lead projects and committees, and push projects forward that may have previously stalled.
-In essence, those who hold this talent are able to make sense of the chaos in the data and explain it to others so that a project can progress forward.
+People with this strength can provide thorough and informed explanations, develop procedure manuals, lead projects and committees, and push projects forward that may have previously stalled.
+In essence, those who hold this talent can make sense of the chaos in the data and explain it to others so that a project can progress forward.

 It has been a fun experiment getting to know these strengths and how to best utilize them in my professional, personal, and educational life.
 By tapping into each of these strengths I have been able to revolutionize decades-old procedures in my current office, bringing reporting practices up to modernity, and bringing our office one major step closer to embracing a paperless, green environment.